knowthelist/fhem-tablet-ui/README.md

 - **data-max**  : maximal value to set (default 100)
 - **data-on**   : value or RegEx where the slider moves to max  (default 'on')
 - **data-off**  : value or RegEx where the slider moves to min  (default 'off')
-- **data-part** : part number of the space separated value to show or an RegEx
+- **data-get-value** : RegEx to retrieve the value or part number of the space separated input to get the value (default '-1': all of the input)
+- **data-set-value** : Format of the value to send to FHEM (default '$v': the value only)
 - **data-value**: show the value in a text box (default 'false')
 - **data-width**: width for horizontal sliders (default '120px', for mini '60px')
 - **data-height**: height for vertical sliders (default '120px', for mini '60px')